 At Leeds East Academy we provide our students with a broad and balanced curriculum.
-As part of this offer and to ensure we produce well rounded, valuable and knowledge rich citizens we include three key elements that are interwoven into our everyday teaching.
+As part of this offer and to ensure we produced well rounded, valuable and knowledge rich citizens we need to ensure three key elements are interwoven into our everyday teaching.
+These are:

 - Cultural Capital

 - Equality, Diversity and Inclusion

 - Careers and the World of Work

 These three key features are integrated into each Curriculum’s Intent Statement, Schemes of Learning and therefore the lessons that will be taught.